 sudo systemctl restart php7.4-fpm

-Importantly, for security reasons, choose a robust password and provide a valid email address.
-Keep in mind that you can modify other settings later within the WordPress settings panel.
+Use a strong password and a valid admin email address.
+You can modify other settings later inside the WordPress settings panel.

 Securing WordPress and Nginx with Let’s Encrypt SSL Certificate